qoudri4re/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner -- a script that changes the owner of the file hello to user betty 4-empty -- a script that creates an empty file called hello 5-execute -- a script that adds execute permission to the owner of the file hello
+3-new_owner -- a script that changes the owner of the file hello to user betty 4-empty -- a script that creates an empty file called hello 5-execute -- a script that adds execute permission to the owner of the file hello 6-multiple_permissions -- a script that adds execute permission to the owner and group owner read permission to other user, to the file hello